CBZ-D-velop/Ansible-Role-Labocbz-Install-Node-Exporter/README.md

 * Role can handle SSL/TLS
 * Role handle loglevel and port configuration
 * Crypto material have to be created and deployed before (no generation)
-* Role doesn't handle the hashing of the password
+* Role doesn't handle the hashing of the password.

 ### 2023-08-10: Log redirection